fpv-wtf/msp-osd/README.md

 ### INAV

 On *INAV*, this is done by selecting "HDZero VTx" as the Peripheral.
-Also select "HD" in the OSD tab.
+Next, select "HD" in the OSD tab.
 If the iNav OSD appears garbled at first, try entering the iNav menus using the RC sticks, and then exiting the menus.
 This will force INAV to switch into HD mode a second time.

 ### Ardupilot